Search Wisconsin State Records Online (Free)

 These steps are helpful in finding out an inmate’s release date, how to visit an inmate, and how to send money to inmates in a specific jail.

-Vital Records mainly contain birth, death, marriage, and divorce certificates, but can vary depending on the state.10 The Wisconsin Vital Records Office is the body that holds all Wisconsin vital records and is in charge of keeping, editing, protecting, and copying these records.
+Vital Records mainly contain birth, death, marriage, and divorce certificates, but can vary depending on the state.10 The State’s Vital Records Office is the body that holds all Wisconsin vital records and is in charge of keeping, editing, protecting, and copying these records.

 Individuals can order records in the online directory through VitalChek or through one of the local Vital Records Offices in the state.